Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLEWifiConfigService.rst

 NA

-.. note :: “BLEWifiConfigService.h” must be included to use the class function.\ **
+.. note :: "BLEWifiConfigService.h" must be included to use the class function.

 **BLEWifiConfigService::addService**
 ------------------------------------